jokergoo/circlize_book/book/10-create-plotting-regions.md

 use `circos.info()` anywhere to get information of sectors and tracks.

 As you already see in previous examples, **circlize** also provides low-level graphic functions specifically designed for genomic data.
-They are all implemented by corresponding normal circlize functions, but needs input variables with special format.
+They are all implemented by the corresponding normal circlize functions, but needs input variables with special format.

 In this chapter, we introduce the basic usage of `circos.genomicTrack()` and